-Visiting the Cook Islands?
-You have found my personal notes and travel tips, such as the best time to visit the Cook Islands and miscellaneous facts which I obtain from a variety of sources such as first hand observations while visiting, personal conversations with locals or others, magazines, newspapers, websites, books and so forth.
+The best time to visit the Cook Islands and other travel tips.
+I obtain these travel ideas from a variety of sources such as first hand observations while visiting, personal conversations with locals or others, magazines, newspapers, websites, books and so forth.
+Enjoy!

-The Cook Islands are farther east than New Zealand, in the same rough vicinity as the Islands of French Polynesia, somewhat between Hawaii and New Zealand.
+The Cook Islands are in the same rough vicinity as the Islands of French Polynesia, somewhat between Hawaii and New Zealand.
 They are comprised of 15 inhabited islands.

 Best Time to Visit the Cook Islands